 Flats and occasionally houses can be sold on a leasehold basis.
 This means you own the flat/house for a set period of time, and that the land it’s built upon remains the property of someone else (the freeholder).

-What other property features should I consider?
+What other different types of house features should I consider?

 Although there are six main types of property, these can come in many different shapes and sizes: